 - Anyone who has been in close contact with someone who tested positive for COVID-19;

 - Anyone who has been advised by their health care provider to get tested; and/or

 - Anyone advised by Thurston County Public Health to get tested for COVID-19.

 Even with thorough measures in place to support preventing the spread of COVID-19 on campus, everyone in the community is still at risk of contracting the virus through interactions with others or at off-site locations.
 In the event that SPSCC is notified of a confirmed case of COVID-19 in someone who has recently been to campus, SPSCC will take steps to alert our campus community and will clean and sanitize areas that may have been impacted.

-Suspected or Possible Case Response
+Suspected Case Response

 Any SPSCC student or staff member who is experiencing possible symptoms of COVID-19 or is being tested for COVID-19 (even if asymptomatic) should notify their supervisor or faculty member as soon as possible and seek medical attention.